Pursuit Racing - all you need to know

 Notice that Toppers may start in either the faster (earlier) section, or the later race section.
 You choose!

 This is also explained in the YouTube video referenced below.
 Help is available - It is best to speak to your class captain who will help assign your adjustment.
-From the sailing committee Robert Marshall is the overall coordinator too.
+From the sailing committee Robert M is the overall coordinator too.

 To make clear the start is due to happen a 3,2,1,Go sequence with flags and hoots will run before the counter base time/ start.